filips123/PWAsForFirefox/docs/docs/help/faq.md

 A better solution is to manually apply custom CSS styling to customize the titlebar appearance:

 1. Locate your web app profiles inside [the profiles directory](../resources/installation-directories.md#profiles).
-2. Inside each profile directory, create an empty `chrome` directory.
+2. Inside each profile directory, create a `chrome` directory (if it does not exist yet).
-3. Inside the `chrome` directory, create an empty `userChrome.css` file.
+3. Inside the `chrome` directory, create a `userChrome.css` file (if it does not exist yet).
-4. Copy the CSS provided below into the `userChrome.css` file.
+4. Copy the CSS provided below into the `userChrome.css` file (you can also customize it).
 5. Enable `toolkit.legacyUserProfileCustomizations.stylesheets` inside `about:config`.
 6. Relaunch the web app.